duquejo/ThumbsUp/README.md

 For the `develop` branch, through GitHub Actions, the pushed commits will be deployed into Vercel's preview stage (You can view a temporal URL for watch changes live.), the celebrities data provided will be a JSON mock.

-For the `main` branch, Github Actions will activate the production mode, getting all production `.env` variables and activating the AWS backend resources.
+For the `master` branch, Github Actions will activate the production mode, getting all production `.env` variables and activating the AWS backend resources.

 ## How did I develop the backend service?
 I got it following a quick (but efficient) microservices architecture.
 If you want more details, visit [the backend repository](https://github.com/duquejo/ThumbsUp_backend):